 Muon Stopping Power, Range and Energy Loss

 Computational Physics Consultants has developed a Muon Range Library.
-The library is written in C++ and designed for easy installation in any Unix-like operating system, and be used in analyses of experimetal data, or detector response simulations, by calling a handful of functions.
+The library is written in C++ and designed for easy installation in any Unix-like operating system, and be used, for example, in analyses of experimental data, or detector response simulations, by calling a handful of functions.

-A range table is constructed by integrating muon stopping powers [1].
+A range table is constructed by calculating the electronic stopping power and integrating the radiative stopping powers [1].
 Fast interpolation methods are used to calculate the energy loss of a muon given its energy or momentum, the absorber material and thickness.
 Conversely, the initial energy of a muon is calculated given its final energy or momentum, the absorber material and thickness.
 The later is more useful in detector response simulations, whereas the former is more useful when correcting for energy losses in experimental data.

-Fast integration and interpolation methods are used in order for the library to be useful when correcting for energy losses in experimetal data that is analyzed on an event-by-event manner.
+Fast integration and interpolation methods are used in order for the library to be useful when correcting for energy losses in event-by-event experimental data and Monte Carlo simulations.
 The library intends to introduce as little computational overhead as possible.

 Demo